sdg31/DataStructures/README.md

-# sllqueue
+# Data Structures 3460:316

-Basic queue derived from singly linked list.
-Does not have front and end functions as there is no iterator.
-The iterator class from the doubly linked list I posted should work fine, so long as you delete the extraneous functions.
+1. **Project 1** - This project contains the implementation of a queue using a singly linked list.

+2. **MISC** - This contains miscellaneous code used throughout the extent of the course.